IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/linktypes.md

 : 210

 Description
-: FlexRay automotive bus frames or symbols, with a pseudo-header
+: FlexRay frames or symbols, with a pseudo-header

 Reference
 : {{LINKTYPE_FLEXRAY}}